Jeonju Ongoeul FC

 Jeonju Ongoeul Football Club (전주 온고을 FC) was a South Korean soccer club based in the city of Jeonju.
 It was a member of the K3 League, an amateur league and the third tier of league football in South Korea.

-Since 2008, the club has been participated in the Korean football league setup but confirmed it would withdraw from the league owing to the financial stringency before the 2010 season began.
+Since 2008, the club had participated in the Korean football league setup but confirmed it would withdraw from the league due to financial difficulties before the 2010 season began.